pkrasicki/Taskz/README.md

 3. Edit `config.json` and provide database details.

 ## Run
-Run `nodemon app.js` to start the app.
+Run `npx nodemon app.js` to start the app.
 Navigate to `http://localhost:4000`.
 The backend will automatically reload if you change any of its files.